 A proper Korean barbecue may be overwhelming.
 To assist, I’ve included the Korean names of most of the dishes in this post (verified by my family members).
 Some of the staff speak little English so the translations may come in handy.

 The all-you-can-eat options served by the pathetic barbecue impostures that make a loathsome mockery of Korean cuisine are disconcerting to say the least.
 (Korean Grill House, I’m looking at you.)
 I’d rather make the trek up to Thornhill to dine at Seoul House any day.

-This post is solely about Seoul House in Thornhill (I’ve never visited the North York and Mississauga locations).
+This post is solely about Seoul House in Thornhill (not the North York or Mississauga locations).